Executive Education

 Engage with Industry

-Negotiate effectively with technology companies, platforms, and innovation ecosystems.
+Negotiate effectively with technology companies, digital platforms, governments, and innovation ecosystems.

 Shape Global Outcomes